voldemortX/pytorch-auto-drive/docs/BENCHMARK.md

-# Welcome to pytorch-auto-drive benchmark
+# Welcome to PytorchAutoDrive benchmark

 *The current benchmark's FLOPs & Param count is entirely based on [thop](https://github.com/Lyken17/pytorch-OpCounter) to identify underlying basic ops, which might be inaccurate.
 But FLOPs count is an [estimate](https://discuss.pytorch.org/t/correct-way-to-calculate-flops-in-model/67198/6) to begin with.
 What we are doing here, is simply providing a relatively fair benchmark for comparing different methods.*